Gardens, (Green) Squares, and Parks in Paris

 Located on the grounds of a former Citroën factory, the André Citroën garden is an eclectic green space on the banks of the Seine.
 It contains multiple themed gardens and two tropical greenhouses.
 The garden has a hot-air balloon that offers fantastic panoramic views of Paris.

-The balloon also assesses the air quality and changes color according to the pollution levels.
+The balloon also assesses air quality and changes color based on pollution levels.
 During the warm summer months, the garden provides fountains that spring from the ground to cool the visitors.

 Address: 2 Rue Cauchy